Washington Haggadah

 This image shows the Messiah and Elijah riding a donkey and arriving at the home of a Jew.

 The Washington Haggadah is a Hebrew-language illuminated manuscript haggadah created by Joel ben Simeon in 1478.
 He was a specialist illuminator of haggadot, who seems to have worked in both Italy and Germany, and whose style shows influences from the contemporary art of both countries.
-It is significant as it shows the vibrancy of Jewish art during the medieval period, scenes of daily life, and also highlights positive interfaith relations so often forgotten throughout this time.
+It is significant as it shows the vibrancy of Jewish art during the medieval period, scenes of daily life, and also highlights positive interfaith relations between Christians and Jews.

 The book was given to the United States Library of Congress in 1916 by Ephraim Deinard as part of the Third Deinard Collection.
 Originally referred to as Hebraic Manuscript #1, it has since been referred to as the Washington Haggadah in honor of the city.
 In 2011, the haggadah was on display at the Metropolitan Museum of Art in New York for some months.